 Some of these things, such as protein and an assortment of vitamins and minerals, are found in just about every decent dog food on the market.
 But there are plenty of other things your dog needs, which are only found in high quantities in some of the very best (and often most expensive) foods.

 Fortunately, modern dog owners have access to a variety of different supplemental products, including fish oils, which can help satisfy these additional needs, while still allowing you to feed your dog an affordable food.

 Best Dog Fish Oil: Quick Pick

-- #1 Zesty Paws Pure Salmon Oil [Best Overall Fish Oil Supplement for Dogs]: A nutritious liquid food supplement made from wild-caught Alaskan salmon and packed with omega-3 fatty acids.
+- #1 Zesty Paws Pure Salmon Oil [Best Overall Fish Oil Supplement for Dogs]: A nutritious liquid fish oil supplement made from wild-caught Alaskan salmon and packed with omega-3s.

-- #2 Grizzly Salmon Oil [Best-Tasting Fish Oil Supplement for Dogs]: A premium fish oil supplement made from wild-caught Alaskan salmon that provides a taste most dogs appear to love.
+- #2 Grizzly Salmon Oil [Best-Tasting Fish Oil Supplement for Dogs]: A premium fish oil supplement made from wild-caught Alaskan salmon that leaves dogs lickin’ their lips.